-How to Build an App Like DoorDash: Delivery Logistics, Restaurant Partnerships, and What Food Delivery Costs
+How to Build an App Like DoorDash: Delivery Logistics, Restaurant Partnerships, and What It Actually Costs

-To build an app like DoorDash, you need four products: a customer app, a restaurant dashboard, a driver (Dasher) app, and an admin panel.
-MVP takes 14-20 weeks and costs $35K-$70K.
-Core features: restaurant browsing, cart and checkout, real-time order tracking, Dasher dispatch, and restaurant order management.
-RaftLabs builds on-demand delivery MVPs in fixed 12-week sprints.
+To build an app like DoorDash, you need four products: a customer app, a restaurant dashboard, a driver app, and an admin panel.
+An MVP takes 14-20 weeks and costs $35K-$70K.
+A full multi-city platform runs $100K-$160K.
+White-label clone scripts fail at scale due to dispatch limitations and payment architecture gaps.
+RaftLabs builds on-demand delivery platforms in fixed 12-week sprints.

 Key Takeaways

-- You are building four products, not one: customer app, restaurant dashboard, Dasher app, and admin panel.
+- You are building four products, not one: customer app, restaurant dashboard, driver app, and admin panel.
 Each has completely different user needs.

 - Restaurant onboarding is a business problem before it is a tech problem.
-Without supply (restaurants), you have nothing to show demand (customers).
+Without supply, you have nothing to show demand.

-- Payment complexity is underestimated: you split every transaction between the platform, the restaurant, and the Dasher.
+- Payment complexity is underestimated: you split every transaction between the platform, the restaurant, and the driver.
 Get the payment architecture right early.

 - Delivery zone radius directly determines your economics.
-Smaller zones = faster delivery = better reviews = better retention.
+Smaller zones mean faster delivery, better reviews, and better retention.

 | Scope | Timeline | Cost |